ronancpl/HeavenMS/docs/feature_list.md

 * Guild and Alliance system fully functional.
 * Beginners can create and join a "beginner-only" party (characters up to level 10).
+* Enhanced synchronization on Player Shops and Hired Merchants.
+Transactions made are instantly informed to the owner.

 Cash & Items: